 The Biodesign Institute at Arizona State University represents the largest single investment in research infrastructure in Arizona

 The Biodesign Institute is master-planned as four interconnected buildings that will comprise 800,000 sq. ft.
-Currently, two buildings (350,000 sq. ft.) are complete and house nearly 600 faculty, staff and students.
+Currently, three buildings (554,000 sq. ft.) are complete and house over 1,300 faculty, staff and students.
 Biodesign was the first facility in Arizona to earn platinum-level LEED certification from the US Green Building Council for environmentally friendly design.

 The environmentally friendly aspects of the institute’s facility have earned it numerous awards, listed below.
 Special honors include 2006 Lab of the Year by R&D Magazine and earning Arizona's first platinum-level certification from the U.S. Building Council for Leadership in Environmental Engineering and Design (LEED).
 Learn more in the building design section.

 - $69 million for Building A + $4 million in ancillary improvements (Source: State Research Infrastructure Funding)

 - Gold-level LEED certified

 - $78.5 million (Source: State Research Infrastructure Funding)

 - Opened January 2006

 - Platinum-level LEED certified